No matter how much research we put into our campervan builds, we’ll always have a list of van conversion mistakes. Our van build mistakes include:

 Better Alternative - Baltic Birch Plywood

 We started using ‘Baltic Birch’ plywood for the remaining 20% of our van build, which we purchased from a local lumber store near our home.
-And we love using Baltic Birch.
+And we love using the Baltic Birch variety.

 Compared to Home Depot’s cheap birch plywood, Baltic Birch is harder, stronger, and less prone to warping.
 And from the picture above, you can see that the Baltic Birch plywood has 7 inner layers versus only 3 inner layers for Home Depot’s Birch plywood.